wasimapinjari/react-artist-catalogue/LEARN.md

 ## Injecting React In HTML Page

 In the `index.js` file I wrote the basic boilerplate (reusable) code to inject React in the pre-written (by the create-react-app tool) HTML page which is located in the public folder.
 To be specific we inject React in the div element with the id: `root` written in the HTML page.

+This is also a good time for you to change the title of the page in HTML document from `React App` to `Artist Catalogue`.

 ![React HTML file location](public/images/vscode-html-file-location.png)